When Medicare Won't Pay for Nursing Home Care

 What Is a Nursing Home?

-The Centers for Medicare and Medicaid Services (CMS) does not consider most nursing home care to be essential.
+The Centers for Medicare and Medicaid Services (CMS) does not consider most nursing home care to be medically necessary.
 This is because nursing homes provide care that does not have to be performed by a skilled or licensed medical professional such as a doctor, nurse, or therapist (e.g., clinical psychologists, physical therapists, occupational therapists, and speech therapists).

 For example, nursing homes often provide assistance with bathing, cleaning, cooking, dressing, hygiene, and even walking or mobilizing.
 Nursing home employees who provide this type of assistance do not have to have medical training.